helmut-hoffer-von-ankershoffen/oe-python-template/README.md

 uv tool install copier                                # Install copier as global tool
 ```

-**Step 2**: Now create an empty repository on GitHubm, clone to your local machine, and change into it's directory.
+**Step 2**: Now create an empty repository on GitHub, clone to your local machine, and change into it's directory.

 **Step 3**: Scaffold the project
 ```shell